adelayman1/FaceTimeCloneAPI/README.md

 ```
 ---
 #### [GET](#endpoints) Profile
-In this request you can get your profile and account data
+In this request you can get your profile and account data for any user by id

 **Important Note:you must active your account first. you can active account by verify it**
 ```